aurorasmiles/WorldGuardDocs/source/blacklist/index.rst

         ignore-groups=admins
         on-place=deny,notify,kick

-.. topic:: Allow only the people in the "obsidian" group and administrators to use obsidian
+.. topic:: Example: Allowing only the people in the "obsidian" group and administrators to use obsidian

     .. code-block:: ini